We successfully summited Manaslu on 17 October 2023 with thanks to your terrific support and assistance from all of the

 Altitude: Camp III is about ~6,900 m, and Camp IV is roughly ~7,300 m.

-Terrain/"death zone" phase: The two camps exist in what is often referred to with phrases like "high altitude" or "near death zone" terrain, where the oxygen is considerably low and the climbing becomes serious.
+Terrain/"death zone" phase: The two camps exist in what is often referred to with phrases like "high altitude" or "near death zone" terrain, where the oxygen is considerably low and the mountain adventure becomes serious.
 From Camp III to Camp IV, the route has some steep verticality.
 Fixed ropes and crampons will be utilized leading to this camp.

 What to expect: An extreme ascent placed in a risky altitude zone with fatigue and in a technical context.
 From camp III or IV, you will then launch a summit push.